 What else can I tell you?

 I’ve acted in 3 plays during my adult life (evidence), and was the president of the Oxford University Jazz Society for a year (1999-2000).
 I play the piano indifferently, and the bass worse, but neither is as bad as my singing.
 I speak Japanese at what is euphemistically termed an ‘intermediate’ level, and have a certificate from Leeds Metropolitan University to prove it.
 My Erdős number is 3.
 My mathematical genealogy traces back to Leonhard Euler apparently!
 I’m a vegetarian and a teetotaller, for unrelated reasons.
 I don’t like cricket.
-I was born in 1978, grew up in London and am currently based in Leeds in the UK, where I live with my wonderful wife and our twin sons.
+I was born in 1978, grew up in London and am currently based in Leeds in the UK, where I live with my wonderful wife and three children.